Skip to main content

 For the purposes of this spec:

-• Hub – the dCorps Hub chain, including its consensus, state machine, and governance.
+• Hub – the dCorps Hub rollup, including its execution environment, settlement configuration, and governance.

 • Entity – an on-chain organizational object representing a corporation, nonprofit, foundation, or similar structure.